 The infused T cells release cytokines, which are chemical messengers that help the T cells carry out their duties.
 With cytokine-release syndrome, there is a rapid and massive release of cytokines into the bloodstream, which can lead to dangerously high fevers and precipitous drops in blood pressure.

-In some other patients, however, the debilitating fevers and drops in blood pressure required additional measures.
-The research team at CHOP noticed that these patients all had particularly high levels of IL-6, a cytokine that is secreted by T cells and macrophages in response to inflammation.
+The research team at CHOP noticed that patients experiencing severe reactions all had particularly high levels of IL-6, a cytokine that is secreted by T cells and macrophages in response to inflammation.
 So they turned to two drugs that are approved to treat inflammatory conditions like juvenile arthritis: etanercept (Enbrel®) and tocilizumab (Actemra®), the latter of which blocks IL-6 activity.

 The patients had “excellent responses” to the treatment, Dr. Grupp said.
 “We believe that [these drugs] will be a major part of toxicity management for these patients.”